 ii.
 Cervical Stenosis

-When the neck area of the spine gets smaller this situation is called cervical stenosis.
-The tightness can pinch the spinal cord and cause pain or tingling in the arms.
+When the neck area of the spine gets smaller, cervical stenosis occurs.
+The tightness can pinch the spinal cord and cause arm pain or tingling.
 Its symptoms include stiffness, pain, and numbness.

 Poor posture

 Our spine is not only affected while standing or sitting; sleeping in awkward positions also affects the spine and leads to neck pain.
-Sleeping in one position for extended hours can put pressure on nerves and cause neck pain, the next morning.
+Sleeping in one position for extended hours can pressure nerves and cause neck pain the following day.

 Final thoughts

 Neck pain is associated with age-related wear and tear or poor posture.
-To prevent this pain, you must keep your head centered over your spine and use good posture, keep yourself active, and take frequent breaks while using screens.
+To prevent this pain, you must keep your head centered over your spine,, use good posture, keep yourself active, and take frequent breaks while using screens.

 You must seek medical care if neck pain results from an accident or if you experience: